AsuweRich/S.E_Bounty/alx-higher_level_programming/0x13-javascript_objects_scopes_closures/README.md

 -   All your files should end with a new line
 -   The first line of all your files should be exactly `#!/usr/bin/node`
 -   A `README.md` file, at the root of the folder of the project, is mandatory
--   Your code should be `semistandard` compliant.
-[Rules of Standard](https://alx-intranet.hbtn.io/rltoken/CAKkGG6pUDtpu3T2rn4MXw "Rules of Standard") + [semicolons on top](https://alx-intranet.hbtn.io/rltoken/oc1-9XTUtCiIyZkdAFvoUQ "semicolons on top").
-Also as reference: [AirBnB style](https://alx-intranet.hbtn.io/rltoken/JvqqQQrEPtGjP-57CZSEaQ "AirBnB style")
+-   Your code should be `semistandard` compliant (version 16.x.x).
+[Rules of Standard](https://standardjs.com/rules.html "Rules of Standard") + [semicolons on top](https://github.com/standard/semistandard "semicolons on top").
+Also as reference: [AirBnB style](https://github.com/airbnb/javascript "AirBnB style")
 -   All your files must be executable
 -   The length of your files will be tested using `wc`
 -   You are not allowed to use `var`